 Annual Accounts and Audits

-On 18 May 2020, ECES was officially received the TRACEcertification, a heavily benchmarked and comprehensive due diligence review, analysis and approval process.
+On 18 May 2020 and then renewed in 2021, ECES was officially received the TRACEcertification, a heavily benchmarked and comprehensive due diligence review, analysis and approval process.
 Organisations that are certified by TRACE, such as ECES today, are pre-vetted partners for multinational companies and organisations seeking to carry out their activities and business with suppliers, agents and consultants who share their commitment to commercial and financial transparency.

 EU Transparency Register